 As we said above, in order to quantify the amount of integrated information in a system, IIT introduces the property Φ .
 Although the precise mathematical calculation for Φ has been modified over the years, the core idea, quantifying information in a system, above and beyond that of its parts, remains the same.
 It is important to mention that, within the theory, the partition of a system into separate components or mechanisms depends on the selected level of abstraction and spatio-temporal scale.
 Moreover, IIT does not specify the spatio-temporal scale at which systems have to be considered.
-Thereofre, Φ has to be calculated for all possible partitions of the system, at every spatio-temporal grain, and the level that locally maximizes Φ , attaining value Φ^{Max} , is the one responsible for consciousness in the system (e.g., Hoel et al. (2013) show that Φ can peak at a macroscopic, rather than microscopic, spatio-temporal scale).6 as a logic gate network (see Tononi (2008) for a detailed explanation of the calculus within such a model).
+Thereofre, Φ has to be calculated for all possible partitions of the system, at every spatio-temporal grain, and the level that locally maximizes Φ , attaining value Φ^{Max} , is the one responsible for consciousness in the system (e.g., Hoel et al. (2013) show that Φ can peak at a macroscopic, rather than microscopic, spatio-temporal scale).7

+Tononi and colleagues have focused on a simplified calculus, in which they model a system as a logic gate network (see Tononi (2008) for a detailed explanation of the calculus within such a model).
 The idea is that logic gates offer a plausible approximation, if the neural level is the adequate one.
 It is important to note that if we want to fix the behavioral disposition of an organism, and if computationalism is correct, then it suffices to fix the computations as described at the computational level, independently of the way in which such a computation is realized.
 That is, two systems might differ with respect to the mechanisms involved at a certain level or spatio-temporal scale (e.g., at the fundamental level), without differing in its mechanisms at another level (e.g., the computational one).